RIVER CITY NABA

 B. At the conclusion of each season, a mutual option must be exercised by both the player and the manager in order for the player to remain on the roster.
 The intent is that players that wish to not play for their current team would ask for a release, or managers who want to release a player may do so.
 All released players will be subject to a waiver claim in reverse order of the Division standings from the prior season.
 The League Player Agent or President shall administer all such moves.

 C. No in-season player moves between teams are allowed.
 This can be appealed to the President in extraordinary circumstances, but in any instance must be approved by all players involved and both managers.
-Players involved would not be eligible for the playoffs, again subject to appeal.
+Players involved may not be eligible for the playoffs, again subject to appeal.

-X. PLAYERS WAIVER
+XI.
+PLAYERS WAIVER

 A. In consideration of being allowed to participate in the River City NABA activities or functions, including, but not limited to, games, practices, and meetings and intending to be legally bound for me, my heirs, executors, and administrators.